 - For the first two weeks, we brush daily, vacuum (if needed), test water chemistry balance, check all equipment and clean the filters until plaster dust is no longer visible.

-This is a very common start-up procedure, especially for exposed aggregate finishes.
+This is a very common new swimming pool start-up procedure, especially for exposed aggregate finishes.
 The builder generally will complete this whole procedure.

 - Beginning with the pump turned off.